 Data Visualization can serve as a complement to statistics and as a part of your research process from analysis through publication.
-Visualization works with the human eye-brain system and can help a viewer see relationships, patterns, and outliers in his or her data.
+Visualization works with the human eye-brain system and can help a viewer see relationships, patterns, and outliers that would not otherwise be readily apparent in the data.

-Data visualization as a broad term can refer to anything from a small bar graph with a few values to an elaborate poster-like display that integrates multiple graphs, maps, photographs, short annotations, and longer text.
+Data visualization as a broad term can refer to anything from a small bar graph with a few values to an elaborate poster-like display or interactive dashboard that integrates multiple graphs, maps, photographs, short annotations, and longer text.

-The variety of tools and types of visualizations can have varying degrees of alignment with data analysis tools.
-When choosing a tool and a workflow, a model developed in cartography can be helpful to connect the purpose of visualization with your design and communication needs.
+The variety of tools and types of visualizations have varying degrees of interoperability with other data analysis tools.
+When choosing a tool and a workflow, a model developed by David Dibiase for application in geography can be helpful to connect the purpose of visualization with your design and communication needs.
 Although the model was developed for mapping, it can apply to other disciplines also as a way to help consider the audience and purpose of visualization, and help inform tool and workflow choices.

-This model, proposed by DiBiase presents a research process with four stages:
+This model presents a research process with four stages:

 - Exploration of data to reveal pertinent questions